 - Battery: Up to 4 days

-The Fitbit Ionic is the company's answer to a proper smartwatch and it is the most expensive Fitbit available, but it is also the most feature rich, offering all the features available on the likes of both the Charge 3 and Versa, while adding a few of extras like NFC for mobile payments as standard and built-in GPS.
+The Fitbit Ionic is the company's answer to a proper smartwatch and it is the most expensive Fitbit available, but it is also the most feature rich, offering all the features available on the likes of both the Charge 3 and Versa 2 (except Alexa), while adding a few of extras like built-in GPS.

-It comes with Fitbit Coach, a personal coaching app, as well as partner apps like Strava and like the Versa, it offers on-screen workout.
+It comes with partner apps like Strava and like the Versa 2, it offers on-screen workout.
 The Ionic also has interchangeable straps and a unibody made from aerospace aluminium for a premium look.

 The Fitbit Ionic is said to have a 4-day battery life and it offers extended smartphone notifications to include apps like Facebook, WhatsApp and Gmail, like other the Versa family, Inspire family and Charge 3 also do.
 The Ionic is available in three colours, each of which are compatible with the two leather straps and three sports bands available separately.